Materials

 Ripstop means to 'stop' a 'rip'; ripstop fabrics are crafted using a reinforcing technique that enhances their resistance to tearing and ripping.
 During weaving, more robust (and often thicker) reinforcement yarns are interwoven regularly in a crosshatch pattern.

 Small rips in our fabrics are typically inconsequential, thanks to the ripstop technology, which prevents further tearing.
-While these tiny holes are common and harmless, if your bag sustains substantial damage or is no longer usable, we offer a repair service.
+While these tiny holes are common and harmless, we offer a repair service if your bag sustains substantial damage or is no longer usable.

 Recycled materials